2/2/2021

 Craig Arnold

-if I can just say, Jeff, I would just tell you that we are every bit as excited about Cobham mission systems as we are Triplight.
-We think they're both, you know, highly strategic acquisitions.
-We think both of them do wonders for our business and specific to Cobham mission systems.
-I think it's really it's all about what platforms are you on in the aerospace business?
+If I can just add, Jeff, I would just tell you that we are every bit as excited about Cobb Emission Systems as we are Triplight.
+We think they're both highly strategic acquisitions.
+We think both of them do wonders for our business.
+And specific to Cobb Emission Systems, I think it's really all about what platforms are you on in the aerospace business.
 And if you're on the right platforms at the right time, these businesses go on for a very long period of time.
-The typical military platform could run 40, 50 years.
-And we're at the very front end of what's going to be a very long expansion cycle on the military side.
-And Cobham has been very successful on some of the most important military platforms that are going to run for a very long period of time.
-So we think it really adds a large level of continuity and consistency and predictability to the company into our aerospace business for some time to come.
+The typical military platform could run 40, 50 years, and we're at the very front end of what's going to be a very long expansion cycle on the military side, and Cobham has been very successful on some of the most important military platforms that are going to run for a very long period of time.
+So we think it really adds a large level of continuity and consistency and predictability to the company and to our aerospace business for some time to come.

 speaker

-Vice Chairman and Chief Financial and Planning Officer
+Vice Chairman and Chief Financial and Planning Officer, Eaton

-And Jeff, just to put some meat on what I said, EBITDA margins are between 20 and 25 percent.
+And just to put some meat on what I said, the EBITDA margins are between 20% and 25%.
 So that's a very attractive business.

 speaker